Jefferson Street station: Station layout

 This underground station has two side platforms and two tracks.
 The northbound platform is 535 feet long, while the southbound platform is 537 feet long, and both platforms are 12 feet wide.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 The mosaic tile bands on both platforms are predominantly blue and brown with yellow and tan accents.
 There is a full frieze of icons with correct details.
 The colors, however, shift from the earth tones found in the original design to more pastel shades of rose, slate blue, yellow and peach.
 Some of the background tile is mottled.
 This is handmade work with all of the proper elements, including randomly cut and set tiles in the center.
 "J" tablets on a blue background run along the trim line at regular intervals.

 The station's name tablets read "JEFFERSON ST." in gold serif lettering on a blue/dark red background, yellow inner border, and green outer border.
 There are also directional signs in gold serif lettering on blue/dark red background and yellow/green border.
 Blue i-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.
 New tile was installed at the Canarsie-bound platform in the summer of 2000.